Frequently Asked Questions

 The deadline to apply for the PhD in Psychology program is December 5, and the deadline to apply for the Master's of Applied Psychology program is January 15.

-Your personal statement, which you will be asked to upload when you apply online through the Graduate School, can be structured in any way that you choose, but we suggest that you be sure to include descriptions of your relevant experience (particularly research experience), professional goals, and reasons for selecting this particular doctoral program.
+Your personal statement, which you will be asked to upload when you apply online through the Graduate College, can be structured in any way that you choose, but we suggest that you be sure to include descriptions of your relevant experience (particularly research experience), professional goals, and reasons for selecting this particular doctoral program.
 Typically personal statements are 2-3 pages long, do not include a cover letter, use Times New Roman 12-point font or Arial 11-point font, and are double-spaced.

 The Doctoral Psychology program and Master's of Applied Psychology program only accept incoming students for fall semester.
 When applying, select the term that is listed under "Fall" for the upcoming year.